jfjelstul/QTM-ECDS-workshop-social-media/README.md

-# QTM-ECDS Social Median Workshop
+# QTM-ECDS Social Media Workshop

 This repository contains the replication materials for the QTM-ECDS Social Media Workshop by Josh Fjelstul, Ph.D.